 20. What do I do with unwanted appliances?

 Household appliances (stoves, air conditioners, refrigerators, washers and dryers) are picked up by calling Republic directly at 1-800-442-9006 and arranging payment ($35 fee) and scheduling the pickup.
 Once payment is received, no refunds are granted .Republic will pick up appliances/white goods on Fridays only.

 21. How about CRTs: television sets and computer monitors?

-TV's and CRT's (computer monitors) are not allowed with regular trash or recycling.
+CRT's (television sets and computer monitors) are not allowed with regular trash or recycling.
 These items can be picked up weekly by calling Republic directly at 1-800-442-9006 and arranging payment and scheduling the pickup.
+There is a $35 fee per item.
 Republic will pick up television sets and computer monitors on Fridays only.

 22. How about microwaves and other electronics?

-Most electronics can be recycled at the drop-off center at the garage (no TV’s or monitors), or can be put out any week with the regular trash.
-Computers (except for computer monitors, see above), and accessories such as printers, scanners, and faxes may be discarded in the regular trash.
+Most electronics can be recycled at the drop-off center at the garage (no CRT TV’s or monitors), or can be put out any week with the regular trash.
+Accessories such as printers, scanners, and faxes may be discarded in the regular trash.
 However, if they are useable, first try to find a place where they can be put to use.